-- CODE OF THE PROJECT: BI/US-20-054 (ARRS – Public call of international bilateral scientific cooperation between Republic of Slovenia and USA 2018 – 2020)
+- PROJECT CODE: BI/US-20-054 (ARRS – Public call of international bilateral scientific cooperation between Republic of Slovenia and USA 2018 – 2020)

-- TITLE OF THE PROJECT: Perception and performance assessment in bio-based architecture
+- PROJECT TITLE: Perception and performance assessment in bio-based architecture

 - PERIOD: 1.
 10. 2018 – 30.
 9. 2020